Sunday, June 27, 2010

 2010

-A lacklustre year musically, by and large, but one which reinforces that 1) however good a job the 50/50 voting does of jettisoning the dross at the semi stage, the draw in the final still plays a huge part in a song’s chances of success, relative or otherwise; and 2) performances are as capable as ever of lifting or sinking a song’s chances, however good they are to begin with.
+A lacklustre year musically, but one which reinforces that: 1) however good a job the 50/50 voting does of jettisoning the dross at the semi stage, the draw in the final still plays a huge part in a song’s chances of success, relative or otherwise; and 2) performances are as capable as ever of lifting or sinking a song’s chances, however good they are to begin with.

 01 Moldova

 A: Which belie the upbeat way they’re encased, to some extent.
-This is not an entry to dispel the idea that Eastern Europe is at least twenty years behind the Western World: it sounds like something Guru Josh would have released as an unsuccessful follow-up to Infinity.
+This is not an entry to dispel the idea that Eastern Europe is at least 20 years behind the Western world: it sounds like something Guru Josh would have released as an unsuccessful follow-up to Infinity.
 There’s very little that’s intrinsically attractive about it, bar the harmonies.

 02 Russia